 Besides that, think of all your hard earned bucks.
 When you waste food, it’s like you are basically saying ‘bye bye money’.
 Ain’t nobody got time for that, certainly not me.

-So, you may be asking, ‘Dawn, how exactly do I reduce food waste?’
+So, you may be asking, ‘Dawn, how exactly do I stop food waste (or, at least, reduce it)?’
 Honestly, it’s not complicated at all.
 It just requires you to be mindful when you are purchasing and mindful of what you are doing with your food at home.
 Read ahead, my friends!

 Plan Ahead & Meal Prep